klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 Therefore, a point is part of the resulting volume if it is part of any of the starting volumes.
 For the AND-operator, a point is only part of the resulting volume if it is part of all base volumes.
 This corresponds to the intersection of the objects.
-The substraction operation can be achieved by the NOT operator.
+The subtraction operation can be achieved by the NOT operator.
 Here, the result volume consists of all points which are part of the first volume but are not inside the other volumes.
-The substraction is not symmetric, i.e. it yields different results with different volume orders.
+The subtraction is not symmetric, i.e. it yields different results with different volume orders.

 <figure>
     <img src="{{pathToRoot}}/assets/figures/modeling/BooleanOperations.png" style="align:left; width: 100%; height: 100%; border: 15px solid;